Expander LP code[1]

 Description

-Family of \(G\)-lifted product codes constructed using two random classical Tanner codes defined on expander graphs.
-For certain parameters, this construction yields the first asymptotically good QLDPC codes [1].
+Family of \(G\)-lifted product codes constructed using two classical expander codes, equivalently two regular Tanner codes defined on the same expander graph [2].
+For certain parameters, this construction yields the first asymptotically good QLDPC codes.
+Classical codes resulting from the same lifted-product complexes are one of the first two families of \(c^3\)-LTCs [1].

 The small classical codes used in the construction of good QLDPC codes are required to have a certain product-expansion property (Lemma 10 in Ref.
 [1]); it is proven that random codes satisfy said property in the thermodynamic limit.